 It might sound like an ineffective fad diet or an advertising gimmick, but a milk and cereal diet actually can be effective for weight loss.
-The key is using cereal and low-fat milk as a meal replacement, which works because this food is low in calories.
+The key to eating cereal to lose weight is to use the cereal and low-fat milk as a meal replacement.
+This approach works because this combination is low in calories.
 You also need to be reasonable about the other foods you eat each day while on this diet.

 The milk and cereal diet involves eating one serving of cereal with 1/2 cup of low-fat milk for breakfast and another bowl for either lunch or dinner, explains the Every Diet website.
 The diet lasts for two weeks.
 A well-known example of the cereal diet is the Special K diet, a plan devised by Kellogg's, but the diet works with other kinds of cereal.
-Even cereals high in sugar and refined flour tend to provide only about 120 calories per serving, according to the November 1999 issue of "Nutrition Action Health Letter."
+Even cereals high in sugar and refined flour are relatively low in calories.
 Make the meal more healthy by eating high-fiber whole-grain cereals low in sugar.

 The third meal, whether lunch or dinner, should be low in fat and nutritious, advises the Every Diet website.
 You also may have healthy snacks during the day such as fruit, vegetables, low-fat yogurt or a cereal bar.
 Water and diluted fruit juices are the preferred beverages, although you may drink your usual favorites except for alcohol, which should be avoided during the diet.